 In July Bernstein took Auerbach and Sherr to Stamford Superior Court, claiming that they interfered with his efforts to gather signatures to earn a place on the ballot.

-During two days of testimony in Stamford Superior Court, Sherr and Auerbach’s attorney Tom Cassone referred to his clients’ behavior as obnoxious, but argued it was nevertheless their free speech, and the judge agreed.
+During testimony in Stamford Superior Court, Sherr and Auerbach’s attorney Tom Cassone said that even if his clients’ behavior could be considered “obnoxious,” as alleged by plaintiff, it was protected free speech under the First Amendment.

 Bernstein may have lost on the letter of the law, but in what was considered a referendum on charter change, he was the top vote getter on Nov 7, with 9,065 votes.